Welcome From Chair Of Governors

 Mike Kipling – Chairman

-If you require further information regarding the Governors – Contact the clerk to the Governors – [email protected]
+If you require further information regarding the Governors – contact the clerk to the Governors – [email protected]

-After graduating in mathematics from Trinity College, Cambridge in 1975 my career was mainly in life insurance management.
+After graduating in mathematics from Trinity College, Cambridge, in 1975, my career was mainly in life insurance management.
 I was Chief Actuary at Royal Sun Alliance and a Vice-President of the Institute of Actuaries.
 I retired from full-time work in 2017 and am currently Chair of the Supervisory Board of the Royal National Pension Fund for Nurses.

 In the 1990s, I was a parent governor at Holbrook Primary School in Horsham, where I have lived since 1978, apart from some years working in Cape Town and Liverpool.